 On the basis of our work, having regard to the guidance on the specified criterion issued by the Comptroller and Auditor General, we are satisfied that in all significant respects, Craven District Council put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2017.

 Certificate

-We certify that we have completed the audit in accordance with the requirements of the Local Audit and Accountability Act 2014 and the Code of Audit Practice issued by the Comptroller and Auditor General.
+We certify that we have completed the audit of the financial statements of Craven District Council in accordance with the requirements of the Local Audit and Accountability Act 2014 and the Code of Audit Practice.